How to Become a Counselor in Utah

 Counselor Education in Utah

-Licensure as a mental health counselor in Utah (PDF, 63 KB) requires the completion of a master’s or doctoral degree in clinical mental health counseling or counselor education and supervision from a program accredited by the Council for the Accreditation of Counseling and Related Educational Programs or the Council for Higher Education Accreditation.
+Licensure as a Clinical Mental Health Counselor in Utah requires the completion of a master’s or doctoral degree in clinical mental health counseling or counselor education and supervision from a program accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) or the Council for Higher Education Accreditation (CHEA).

 (Back to Top)